 For extra help with employee interviews, try these quick tips to host the most effective in-person discussions.

-How to align sales and marketing.
+How to fix sales and marketing misalignment.

 You’ve just done the heavy lifting to find the issues and root causes of misalignment.
 Now it’s time to take action.
 These three key steps will help your organization approach sales and marketing more effectively: